Inevitabby/notes/cs2400/markdown/04 - Abstract Data Types.md

 - But, so long as you know how to use it, you can use any vending machine regardless of internals.
 	* It doesn't matter whether it's using Link or ArrayList or whatever internally.

-# Iterator

-**Iterator**
-- Object that traverses a collection of data
-- Each item considered one.

 # Bag Abstract Data Type

 **Definition**: